Shantaveri Gopala Gowda

-Shantaveri Gopala Gowda (14 March 1923 – 9 June 1972) was a socialist politician who was thrice elected to Karnataka Vidhanasabha, the Legislative Assembly of Karnataka, in 1952, 1962 and 1967.
+Shantaveri Gopala Gowda (14 March 1923 – 9 June 1972) was an Indian socialist politician who was thrice elected to the Legislative Assembly of Karnataka, in 1952, 1962 and 1967.

-Gopala Gowda was born in Sagara, Karnataka to a Vokkaliga family.
 He is considered one of India's most important socialist leaders, and a pioneer of socialism in Karnataka.
 He was influenced by Ram Manohar Lohia.
 His leadership began as early as 1951.
 He was considered "charismatic" and he gained many followers.

-He mentored several socialists in Karnataka including J.H.Patel, Bangarappa, S. M. Krishna and D. Devaraj Urs, who became the chief ministers of the state.
-Urs was inspired and understood the depth of Gopala Gowda's mind and life which was devoted to the poor and working classes, especially the farmers.
-The Land Reforms Act and renaming of the state from Mysore to Karnataka are thanks to his association with Gopala Gowda.
+He mentored several socialists in Karnataka including J. H. Patel, Bangarappa, S. M. Krishna and D. Devaraj Urs, al of who would go on to become chief ministers of the state.
+Urs was inspired and understood the depth of Gowda's mind and life which was devoted to the poor and working classes, especially the farmers.
+The Land Reforms Act and renaming of the state from Mysore to Karnataka are thanks to his association with Gowda.

+Early life

+Gopala Gowda was born in Araga, a village in the Thirthahalli taluk of the erstwhile Kingdom of Mysore (in present-day Shimoga district, Karnataka), into a Vokkaliga family.
+His father was Kollurayya Gowda, who worked as a postal constable, and mother Sheshamma, a homemaker.
+Gowda had two older siblings: brother Dharmayya and sister Siddhamma.
+He completed his primary schooling in Araga, and lower secondary in Shikaripura.
+While pursuing his matriculation, Gowda got involved in the independence movement, and took part in the Quit India Movement in 1942.
+He was arrested on charges of cutting the telegraph lines.
+During his time at the Shimoga prison, he met personalities such as Gorur Ramaswamy Iyengar, K. T. Bhashyam, T. Mariappa and H. Siddaiah.
+In 1944, he completing his schooling before enrolling in a college in Shimoga to pursue the intermediate course.